joinpursuit/Pursuit-Core-Web/full-stack-express/express-connect-react/README.md

 </details>

 We can see that we have a view for our index page.
 But, we need to connect this app to our back-end.

+We can also go to:

+- http://localhost:3000/bookmarks/1 to see an empty show page
+- http://localhost:3000/bookmarks/1/edit to see an empty edit page

 We can do so using `axios` much like we did when we were using third party APIs.

 ## Setting Up the App to Make Requests